 - Current CV/Resume (if you have one available)

-If possible, it would also be helpful to request that your three recommenders submit a copy of their letters of recommendation to Marrissa Alexander, graduate program assistant, in addition to submitting them online.
+If possible, request that your three references submit a copy of their letters of recommendation to Kirsten Johnson, graduate program assistant; in addition to submitting them online.
 They can also forward a copy to Cheryl Schultz, program leader for the natural sciences graduate programs.

 Q. Do I need to fill out a Supplemental Form?
 Where do I find it?

 A. A Supplemental Form is required for any applicant applying to the following degree programs:

 - Environmental and Natural Resource Sciences, Ph.D.
 (PDF)